Skip to main content

 How invites work

-Generate invitations from an event.
+Generate invitations from an opportunity.
 Each recipient gets a unique link with a token.
 When they click it, Ayuna:

 • Checks their eligibility against the event's requirements and slot rules